JAS-D98/teach2give-interview_preparation/system-design_overview/README.md

 - Talk about how you can keep count of requests.
 You may use the IP address received in the request header.
 </details>

-## Reference for this guide: <a href="https://www.designgurus.io/blog/system-design-primer-the-ultimate-guide">Design Gurus</a>
+## Reference for this guide: [Design Gurus](https://www.designgurus.io/blog/system-design-primer-the-ultimate-guide)